Optimization under Decision-Dependent Uncertainty: Structured Uncertainty Sets

 \section{Structured Uncertainty Sets}

 The weak numerical performance of \mbox{Big-M} linearization can be overcome, if the decision $\mb{x}$ plays a decisive role in governing the elements of the uncertainty set.
 Specifically, if the effect of $\mb{x}$ on the uncertainty set constraints can be modeled by penalizing the objective coefficients, then the number of constraints in the robust counterpart can be reduced.
 Here, we discuss the setting where $\mb{x}$ controls the upper bounds of the uncertain variables.
-This mechanism is expressed in the set:
+This mechanism can be expressed in the set:

-Here, $\mb{D}\in\Re^{m\times n}$ is a coefficient matrix, \(\mb{d} \in \Re^{m}\) is the RHS vector, $\mb{v} \in \Re^n$ are the minimum upper bounds, and $\mb{W} = diag(\mb{w}) \in \Re^{n \times n}$ (a diagonal matrix) are the incremental upper bounds, which apply when reduction is not applied.
+Here, $\mb{D}\in\mathbb{R}^{m\times n}$ is a coefficient matrix, \(\mb{d} \in \mathbb{R}^{m}\) is the RHS vector, $\mb{v} \in \mathbb{R}^n_{+}$ are the minimum upper bounds, and $\mb{W} = diag(\mb{w}) \in \mathbb{R}^{n \times n}_{+}$ (a diagonal matrix) are the incremental upper bounds, which apply when reduction is not applied.
 For \(\mU^{\overline{\bs{\Pi}}}\), the influence variable is \(\mb{x} \in \{0,1\}^n\).
 The decision dependence in $\mU^{\overline{\bs{\Pi}}}$ affects the upper bounds on each uncertain component $\xi_i$.
 This means, if the problem allows influencing uncertainties, this set can model \emph{proactive} uncertainty reduction.
 One possible example is disaster planning, where a decision to reduce the fragility of certain roads yields an improved worst-case outcome.
 Another example is measurement applications, where a decision for additional expenditure leads to increased accuracy.
-We employed such a set in the introductory example and will discuss it further in the numerical application.
+We employed such a set in Example 2 and discuss it further in the numerical application.

-We now discuss how such structures can be leveraged to reformulate the original problem~\eqref{prob:ro_ddu}.
+We now discuss how this structure can be leveraged to reformulate the original problem~\eqref{prob:ro_ddu}.
 Note that the objective function remains unaffected by the definition of the uncertainty set, as does the first term of the constraint.
 Therefore, we focus our discussion on the parts of the constraint in problem~\eqref{prob:ro_ddu}, that are affected by uncertainty.